CamFlow/camflow-install/README.md

 sudo dnf install ncurses-devel cmake clang gcc-c++ wget git openssl-devel zlib
 ```

-**WARNING**: package name and package manager may vary across distribution.
+**WARNING**: package names and the package manager may vary across distribution.
 Please refer to your distribution documentation for the equivalent packages.

 ## Building and installing CamFlow